Museums in Videogames

 Escape the Museum for DS, stars Susan Anderson, the Curator, who has to escape from the fictional Natural History Museum after becoming trapped by an earthquake, there are 37 levels to the game, and mixes adventure style puzzle elements with items having to be found and used in the right order or place.

-In Call of Duty Modern Warfare 2, there is a level called An Evening with Infinity Ward, who were of course the authors.
-The player has to fight through a fictional museum, it is an interesting level as an epilogue to the game, as it features artifacts and characters from every other level in the game, including scaled down models of vehicles.
+In Call of Duty Modern Warfare 2, there is a level called An Evening with Infinity Ward, who were the authors.
+The player has to fight through a fictional museum.
+It is an interesting level as an epilogue to the game, as it features artefacts and characters from every other level in the game, including scaled-down models of vehicles.
 There is a red button in each of the three rooms that say 'do not press'.
 If the player does press, as of course I did, all the characters in the room come alive for as long as the player stays in the room, and they are vicious and relentless!

 Namco Museum - These compilations are some of Namco’s oldest and most loved games, that are in software packages, but presented in such a way as to be interactive museum pieces, the original arcade cabs can be explored, and there are extensive notes on the history and development of the included games, after playing the games for years it was fascinating to find out about the thought processes that went into creating them.
 Taito, Midway and Activision have also produced interesting collections in this way.